 Then add the garlic, stir and cook 1 minute.

-Next add in the chopped fresh thyme and 1/4 cup white wine and cook until reduced by half.
+Next add in 1/2 teaspoon chopped fresh thyme and 1/4 cup white wine and cook until reduced by half.

 Next pour in 1/2 cup of low-sodium chicken broth and 2 tablespoons heavy cream.